peteS-UK/EvoSabre-DAC-PCP/readme.md

 #### LOGFILE=

-If you specify LOGFILE=Y, the logger output from the script will be written to /var/log/oled4pcp.log, rather than just to standard out.
+If you specify LOGFILE=Y, the logger output from the script will be written to /var/log/oled4pcp.log, rather than to standard out.

 #### LOCATION=